Join Drexel Hillel for a FREE 10-Day Trip to Israel

-Non-Philly campus students can sign up for the trip but Philadelphia area students (students at school in Philly or from Philly) will get priority if there are not enough spots.
+Non-Drexel students can sign up for the Drexel trip but Drexel students will get priority if there are not enough spots.
+Same for siblings / relatives.

 • Is there anything I have to pay for?

 Participants will receive their deposit back upon completion of the trip.
 Participants are responsible for transportation to and from the point of embarkation (usually in the New York area) and for the cost of an average of one meal a day on their own.
-Participants are also asked to bring between $60 and $70 in tip money for tour providers in Israel.
+Participants are also asked to bring between $60 and $90 in tip money for tour providers in Israel and to cover group expenses like t-shirts.
 Any shopping or additional spending money is at your discretion.

 • Can I see a sample itinerary?